Why LTP Is the Whole Game

 The Instructors Are the Program

-I've seen technically perfect curricula fail because the instructors were flat.
-I've seen mediocre curricula succeed because the instructors were magnetic.
+Technically perfect curricula fail when the instructors are flat.
+Mediocre curricula succeed when the instructors are magnetic.
 The curriculum matters.
 The instructors matter more.

 Recruit coaches from your existing ranks who specifically want to work with beginners.
 There's a certain personality type that loves teaching fundamentals to five-year-olds — patient, energetic, genuinely excited when a kid lands a snowplow stop.
 Find those people.
 Don't assign coaches who'd rather be at Midget practice.